-I use the Rubbermaid Reveal Mop when I am in a hurry or to just clean water spills.
+- Rubbermaid Reveal Mop: I use the Rubbermaid Reveal Mop when I am in a hurry or to just clean water spills.
 It has a container to hold the cleaner and a spray nozzle that sprays it on the floor.
 Then you just mop it up.
 The mop covers are microfiber and fit on the bottom of the mop.
-It is sold with two of the covers and are machine washable.
-It will leaves streaks if you don't use a clean mop cover every time and the floor is really dirty.
+It is sold with two of the covers and is machine washable.
+It will leave streaks if you don't use a clean mop cover every time and the floor is really dirty.
 You also need to see that the mop cover doesn't get too wet.
 If it does, put your extra cover on and don't spray as much cleaner.
 If your floor is extra dirty, these special mops seem to just smear the dirt around.

-I've never tried the Bona Mop, but it comes highly recommended along with their Bona Tile and Laminate Cleaner.
+- Bona Mop: I've never tried this product, but it comes highly recommended along with their Bona Tile and Laminate Cleaner.
 You can't walk on the flooring after using it until it is completely dry.
 This is only recommended to remove old floor cleaners and then to use the vinegar and water treatment or another laminate floor cleaner.
 This can be repeated twice if necessary.

-Be careful which cleaners you choose.
+- Cleaning solutions: Be careful about which cleaners you choose.
 I love Murphy's Oil for cleaning grease in the kitchen, but don't use it on laminate wood floors.
-It says on the bottle that you can, but after I used it, my floor was a smeared up mess.
+It says on the bottle that you can, but after I used it, my floor was a smeared-up mess.
 Every step I took, I left a footprint.
 You can imagine the mess I had with dogs.
 I needed to redo the entire floor.
 Many of the other cleaners leave the same problem.